Chief Quality & Process

-Director of Neighborhood
+Director of Grants &

 Charlene Crusoe-Ingram joined Meals On Wheels Atlanta as Executive Director in November 2015.
 Charlene brings a wealth of corporate, nonprofit and mentoring expertise to lead and grow Meals On Wheels Atlanta to serve the expanding number of seniors in need.
 Most recently, Charlene was a consultant and principal at Crusoe-Ingram Consulting, a people organization and strategy firm that provides expertise in identifying, acquiring and retaining the talent needed to drive and execute a business strategy.
 In 2011, Charlene became the Senior Vice President of Human Resources and Chief Human Resources Officer at the Atlanta Housing Authority.
 In this position, Charlene was responsible for managing the Human Resource function and providing a long-term strategic Human Resource platform for the organization.
 Prior to becoming a member of the Atlanta Housing Authority team, Charlene filled a similar role at NDC Health.
 NDC Health is now a part of McKesson Pharmacy Systems.